 Colic Help for Horses

-For an active early colic, it's not always necessary but you can add 1 tablespoon of epsom salts to each dose of Nutrient Buffer® and it will help stimulate the gastric tract to move.
-It is suggested that for an early colic, Nutrient Buffer® be dosed every half hour for several hours.
-If the colic has not successfully resolved or is violent, you need to call your vet as there may be a twisted intestine, and no product will fix that.
+It is suggested that for an early colic, Nutrient Buffer® should be dosed every 15-30 min for several hours.
+If the colic has not successfully resolved or is violent, you need to call your vet, as there may be a twisted intestine, and no product will fix that.
 Surgery is the only option for a twisted gut.

-For any colic, it is recommended to follow also all of the standard treatments, such as walking the horse, taking the horse for a trailer ride on a gravel road, not letting them roll etc. Always follow standard advice in both preventing and treating any colic.
-Do not let the horse stay in a colic mode for more than 3 hours before getting veterinary help.
+For any colic, it is recommended to follow all of the standard treatments, such as walking the horse, taking the horse for a trailer ride on a gravel road, not letting them roll etc.

 Nutrient Buffer® is an important part of every equine first aid kit.
-It is suggested that you freeze ½ gallon for future use, and if your horse is getting Nutrient Buffer® in his feed every day, you won’t likely need the first aid kit, except maybe for a friend or neighbor’s horse!
+It is suggested that you freeze ½ gallon for future use, and if your horse is getting Nutrient Buffer® in feed every day, you won’t likely need the first aid kit, except maybe for a friend or neighbor’s horse.

 Research